Jonnerop/cm3-group6/self-assessment/fe-assessment.md

 ### Key Improvements

--FormData: Uses FormData so that files can be transferred and uploaded.
+- FormData: Uses FormData so that files can be transferred and uploaded.
--Error handling and debugging: Ensures the endpoint can optionally take in files.
+- Error handling and debugging: Ensures the endpoint can optionally take in files.